clvrk/vellum/README.md

 -------------------
 ADDITIONAL SETTINGS
 -------------------
 QuietMode          Boolean (!)
-Suppress notifying players in-game that papyrus
+Suppress notifying players in-game that vellum
                                       is creating a backup and render

 HideStdout         Boolean (!)
 Whether to hide the console output generated by
                                       the PapyrusCS rendering process, setting this
                                       to "true" may help debug your configuration but will result in a more verbose output

 BusyCommands       Boolean (!)
 Allow executing BDS commands while the tool is
                                       taking backups

 CheckForUpdates    Boolean (!)
 Whether to check for updates on startup

+StopBdsOnException Boolean (!)
+Should vellum unexpectedly crash due to an
+                                      unhandled exception, this sets whether to send a "stop" command to the BDS process to prevent it from keep running in detached mode otherwise
 ----------------------------------------------------------
 * values marked with (!) are required, non-required values should be provided depending on your specific configuration
 ```